Skip to main content

 Handling Rate Limits Gracefully

-Rate limits are the most common failure mode in LLM applications.
-Hit your provider's requests-per-minute ceiling, and you get a 429 error.
+Rate limits are the failure mode I hit most often in production.
+Send too many requests per minute and the provider returns a 429 error.
 Without handling, your app crashes.
 With proper handling, it waits and retries automatically.

 LangChain models support a max_retries parameter out of the box.
 When the provider returns a rate-limit error, LangChain waits with exponential backoff and retries.